-Mr. Speaker, in terms of what the status is on that particular project, I do understand that my department has been trying to coordinate and reach out and working with the officials at the municipality in light of that asset having been insured through the Nunavut Association of Municipalities Insurance Program.
+Mr. Speaker, in terms of what the status is on that particular project, I do understand that my department has been trying to coordinate and reach out in working with the officials at the municipality, in light of that asset having been insured through the Nunavut Association of Municipalities insurance program.

-Mr. Speaker, I do believe that the hamlet does want to move forward on that process.
-However, I think with the recent elections, I believe as well as if I understood there may have been some turnover at the senior administrative officer level as well.
-So making sure that things are up-to-date on that front I can say that, Mr. Speaker, we are trying our best to help the community in this situation and we do hope that the insurance program will see a new hamlet office for Naujaat.
+Mr. Speaker, I do believe that the hamlet does want to move forward on that process, however, I think with the recent elections, I understood there may have been some turnover at the senior administrative officer level as well.

+So making sure that things are up to date on that front, I can say that we are trying our best to help the community in this situation and we do hope that the insurance program will see a new hamlet office for Naujaat.
 Thank you, Mr. Speaker.

-Speaker: Final supplementary, Mr. Malliki.
+Speaker: Your second and final supplementary, Mr. Malliki.

 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-The minister just stated that a new hamlet office is for Naujaat, but they never expressed that, their desire is to get a community hall instead.
+The minister just stated "a new hamlet office for Naujaat," but they never expressed a desire for a hamlet office.
+Their wish, rather, is to get a community hall.
 I just wanted to clarify that so he won't repeat his mistake.

-(interpretation ends) Mr. Speaker, it is very important that the crucial infrastructures in the communities will be kept up to code and receive regular fire, electrical and safety inspections.
+(interpretation ends) Mr. Speaker, it is very important that critical infrastructure in the communities be kept up to code and receive regular fire, electrical and safety inspections.

-The 2023-24 main estimates on the Department of Community and Government Services indicate that it has a total of 25.0 positions in the safety service division of the infrastructure branch.
+The 2023-24 main estimates of the Department of Community and Government Services indicates that it has a total of 25 positions in the Safety Services Division of the Infrastructure Branch.